-The Global Service Award provides opportunities for financially burdened Loma Linda University (LLU) alumni of all disciplines, other than MD and DDS programs, to serve overseas in volunteer or limited-stipend positions while receiving educational loan repayment assistance.
+The Global Service Award provides opportunities for financially burdened Loma Linda University (LLU) alumni of all disciplines, other than MD and DDS programs, to serve at Loma Linda University Health International Partner Sites in volunteer or limited-stipend positions while receiving educational loan repayment assistance.
 The GSA helps to alleviate some financial burden, enabling LLU graduates who are committed to global service to use their professional skills abroad.

 Applications are accepted until the 3rd Thursday of December

 Up to three scholarships shall be awarded each year on the following basis:

 Interview to assess interest in international work, willingness to serve abroad, demonstrated commitment to international service, interpersonal relationship skills, and ability to cope living in a different culture and in an international setting for one year or more